If Hingham or Abington schools are closed on the day of the support group, then the support group will be cancelled.

 Family-to-Family offers resources, insights, coping skills, and genuine support for friends and families.
 This is highly recommended by families and clinicians.

-The next class begins in April, 2020.
-The location will be in Hingham
+The next class begins in April 1, 2020.
+Classes are in Hingham.

 More information and a pre-registration form can be obtained at: